awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53recoveryreadiness-resourceset.md

 # AWS::Route53RecoveryReadiness::ResourceSet<a name="aws-resource-route53recoveryreadiness-resourceset"></a>

-Creates a resource set\.
-A resource set is a set of resources of one type that span multiple cells\.
-You can associate a resource set with a readiness check to monitor the resources for failover readiness\.
+Creates a resource set in Amazon Route 53 Application Recovery Controller\.
+A resource set is a set of resources of one type, such as Network Load Balancers, that span multiple cells\.
+You can associate a resource set with a readiness check to have Route 53 ARC continually monitor the resources in the set for failover readiness\.

+You typically create a resource set and a readiness check for each supported type of AWS resource in your application\.

+For more information, see [Readiness checks, resource sets, and readiness scopes](https://docs.aws.amazon.com/r53recovery/latest/dg/recovery-readiness.recovery-groups.readiness-scope.html) in the Amazon Route 53 Application Recovery Controller Developer Guide\.

+Route 53 ARC Readiness supports us\-east\-1 and us\-west\-2 AWS Regions only\.

 ## Syntax<a name="aws-resource-route53recoveryreadiness-resourceset-syntax"></a>